 Flexibility

-If a project isn’t necessarily schedule-driven and the project owner has the necessary manpower, the design-bid-build approach is a great option for project execution, particularly for smaller projects.
-However, in a design-build approach, project stages can often be overlapped, creating more schedule and execution flexibility.
+Suppose a project isn’t necessarily schedule-driven and the project owner has the necessary manpower.
+In that case, the design-bid-build approach is an excellent option for project execution, particularly for smaller projects.
+However, project stages can often be overlapped in a design-build approach, creating more schedule and execution flexibility.
 Contractors with in-house procurement, design, and construction teams can begin installation at the job site while other parts and equipment are still being fabricated.
 This can significantly reduce the project timeline and help mitigate any financial risks.

 Quality Measures

 Consistent quality through all stages of a capital project is critical for a successful outcome.
 Because the design-build method utilizes a single source of accountability, quality standards are set across the design, engineering, and construction teams.
-This ensures the contractor can meet and maintain the performance and quality requirements of a project throughout its life cycle.
+This ensures the contractor can meet and maintain a project's performance and quality requirements throughout its life cycle.

 Implementing the Design-Build Method with the Right Contractor

-The success of a project using the design-build method is largely dependent on the contractor.
+The success of a project using the design-build method primarily depends on the contractor.
 A design-build company with in-house construction capabilities can ensure consistency between the design and construction teams while reducing the risk of cost and schedule overruns.